 Whether it’s legal depends on where you do it, but it’s never fun if you’re asked to move on in the middle of the night!

-Wild camping is a hot topic, especially in the developed world.
-That’s because many lovers of the outdoors (myself included) believe that sleeping on land that was once owned by nobody is a long-understood right at best and a victimless crime at worst – but those who privately own so much of that land usually don’t agree.
+Wild camping is a hot topic right now in the developed world.
+That’s because many lovers of the outdoors (myself included) believe that sleeping on land that was once owned by nobody is a long-understood right at best and a victimless crime at worst – but those who privately own that land usually don’t agree.

 Join landless majority in our conviction (no pun intended), and you’ll have taken the first step towards finding an incredible wealth of free and inconspicuous places to rest your head.
 You’ll neither harm anyone nor disrupt their livelihood while doing so.
 And if you do it right, they’ll never know you were there anyway.